Exponential Idle Guides

 Once you have all milestones, autobuy all!

-Active
+Active #

-RZ Milestone Swapping Explanation
+RZ Milestone Swapping Explanation #

-From e50 to e400 \(\rho\), you will swap from 2>3>1 for recovery to 2>1>3 (explaination for this notation can be found here) for pushing \(\rho\) once you get e3 away from recovery.
+From e50 to e400 \(\rho\), you will swap from 2>3>1 for recovery to 2>1>3 (explanation for this notation can be found here) for pushing \(\rho\) once you get e3 away from recovery.
+The sim can tell you when you should perform this swap.

-Post-e600 \(\rho\)
+Post-e600 \(\rho\) #

 Black Hole (BH) is not a normal milestone.
 Once you get BH, you will get 2 new buttons added to your theory, one on the bottom right of your equation screen that looks like a black hole; and one on the top right next to your publish button that looks like a back arrow.
-The back arrow button will reduce \(t\) by 1.5 and will move \(\zeta\) back to where it was at that \(t\).
+The back arrow button will reduce \(t\) by 5 and will move \(\zeta\) back to where it was at that \(t\).
 The BH button will bring up the BH menu.
-In the BH menu you can set a value where you want BH to activate ralative to \(t\) and the game will automatically activate BH, or you can activate it manually at any time by pressing the “Unleash a black hole” button.
+In the BH menu you can set a value where you want BH to activate relative to \(t\) and the game will automatically activate BH, or you can activate it manually at any time by pressing the “Unleash a black hole” button.

-When BH is unleased, \(t\) gets set back and frozen at the last 0 it encountered.
-For example, when \(\zeta\) crosses 0 at \(14.15t\), that 0 is saved, if you Unleash BH after \(14.15t\) and before the next 0 (\(25.025t\), \(t\) will be locked to \(14.15\) and \(\zeta’\) will be locked at the value it was at at \(14.15t\).
+When BH is unleashed, \(t\) gets set back and frozen at the last 0 it encountered.
+For example, when \(\zeta\) crosses 0 at \(14.15t\), that 0 is saved, if you Unleash BH after \(14.15t\) and before the next 0 (\(21.025t\)), \(t\) will be locked to \(14.15\) and \(\zeta’\) will be locked at the value it was at at \(14.15t\).

-Once you get Black Hole (BH), you will use it to push both \(\rho\) to get to a good 0.
-Good 0s are 0s where \(\zeta’\) is higher than all other local 0s.
+Once you get Black Hole (BH), you will use it to push both \(\rho\) to get to a good zero.
+Good zeros are zeros where \(\zeta’\) is higher than all other local zeros.
 For example, all zeroes from \(14.15t\) to \(25.025t\) either have less \(\zeta’\) or have a lower \(t\):\(\zeta’\) ratio.
-We want as much \(\zeta’\) as possible becuase we can now permanently maximize the \(\zeta\) function for ρ˙.
+We want as much \(\zeta’\) as possible because we can now permanently maximize the \(\zeta\) function for ρ˙.
+We also want a good \(t\) value for our publication.

 RZ Milestone Route #